Low-Carb Baked Chicken Nuggets with Mustard, Almond, and Parmesan (Video)

 Bake the nuggets without turning for 12-15 minutes or until they’re starting to get browned.
 Then turn then and cook about 10-12 minutes more.
 Total cooking time will be 20-25 minutes, depending on your pan and oven temperature.

 Serve Low-Carb Baked Chicken Nuggets hot, with Grandma Denny’s From-Scratch Ranch-Style Vegetable Dip, or another dip of your choice.
-(See some more ideas after the recipe.)
+(See some more ideas below.)

 More Tasty Ideas with Baked Chicken: